ssamot/ce888/labs/lab2/README.md

 Overleaf is an online latex typesetting system.
 You will need it to create the project for this module.

-Go here [www.overleaf.com](www.overleaf.com) and create an account and a new document.
+Go to [www.overleaf.com](https://www.overleaf.com) and create an account and a new document.

 ## Setting up
 * Do the following from the unix prompt of your VM